 There’s a lot of paid coaching on the site, but the free resources are excellent.
 For starters, check out Ashford’s blog, which he updates regularly.
 His musings on raising his kid, and his interviews with other dads, make for interesting reads.
 He has also started one of the best podcasts for men, tackling fitness topics like motivation or scheduling workouts around your child’s schedule.

-And then there’s Ashford’s free ebook, Grow Your Own Tomatoes.
+And then there’s Ashford’s free ebook, Grow Your Own Tomatoes [No Longer Available].
 It promises to boost you towards leading an active, fit, and healthy lifestyle.

 5. Funny Dad: Fowl Language (Web)